WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Conclusion

-received the M.S. degree in embedded systems and information processing, and the Ph.D. degree from the University of Paris-Saclay, in 2002 and 2005, respectively.
-After that, he embarked on teaching and research, spending a year at Paris-Saclay and subsequently another year at INSA Centre Val de Loire (INSA CVL).
-He was postdoctoral fellow at the computer science department, University of Missouri, from 2007 to 2008.
-Since September 2008, as an assistant professor, then as an associate professor.
-He is a head of the Image and Vision group at PRISME Laboratory of University of Orléans and INSA CVL.
+\begin{IEEEbiography}[{ }]{Adel Hafiane} received the M.S. degree in embedded systems and information processing, and the Ph.D. degree from the University of Paris-Saclay, in 2002 and 2005, respectively.
+He subsequently spent a year engaged in teaching and research.
+This followed by postdoctoral position at the computer science department, University of Missouri, from 2007 to 2008.
+Since September 2008, he joined INSA CVL as associate professor and later the university of Orléans in 2025.
+He is a head of the Image and Vision Group at the PRISME Laboratory, a joint research unit of the University of Orléans and INSA CVL.
 He was an invited researcher at the University of Missouri on multiple periods, from 2009 to 2013.
 His research interests include theory and methods of machine learning and computer vision for different applications.
 He coordinated several research projects and co-authored more than 90 papers and 3 patents.
-He has also served as an associate editor for several special issues in remote sensing.
+He has also served as an associate editor for several special issues.

 \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Raphaël Canals}

 received the Dipl.Ing. degree in electrical engineering and the Ph.D. degree in electronics from the University of ClermontFerrand, France, in 1989 and 1993, respectively.
 In 1993, he was Postdoctoral Fellow at the Computer Science Department, CNRC, Ottawa, ON, Canada.
 In 1994, he joined the Polytechnic School, University of Orléans, France, as a Teacher.
 He is currently a Researcher with Laboratory PRISME, University of Orléans-INSA CVL.
 He is also an Associate Professor with the University of Orléans.
 In 2015, he was introduced at the AgreenTech Valley Cluster dedicated to digital technologies for plant industry.
 His current interests are in biomedical imaging, innovation for agriculture, the IoT, and AI.